 Baby steps: Switch to non-toxic laundry detergent and dishwasher soap.
 Stop using chemical-coated dryer sheets (here are some eco-friendly dryer sheet alternatives).
 Switch to natural shampoo and other personal care products.
 Buy organic food as often as possible.

 Bigger steps: Replace non-stick cookware with eco-friendly cookware alternatives.
 Replace disposable products with reusable products as much as possible (preferable plastic-free.)
-Purchase organic cotton clothing and non-toxic bedding and mattresses made with natural materials.
-Buy less stuff in general.
+Purchase organic cotton clothing and non-toxic bedding and mattresses made with natural and organic materials.
+Become a minimalist and buy less stuff in general.

 Whew!
 That was a very long post – but super important!
 If you want to keep learning about this topic you are in the right place!
 Visit my Get Started page for links to lots of helpful blog posts and please sign up for email list – it’s the best way to keep up with everything I have to offer on Mindful Momma!